 Global financial conditions continue to be characterized as volatile.
-In recent years, global markets have been adversely impacted by various supply chain disruptions, credit crises and inflation, causing rising fuel and energy costs and impacting metals prices, including due to the significant fluctuations in commodity prices as a result of the military conflict between Ukraine and Russia and the economic sanctions imposed on Russia in connection therewith.
+In recent years, global markets have been adversely impacted by various supply chain disruptions, credit crises and inflation, causing rising fuel and energy costs and impacting metals prices, including due to the significant fluctuations in commodity prices as a result of the military conflict between Ukraine and Russia and the economic sanctions imposed on Russia in connection therewith, conflict in the Middle East as well as the recent imposition and additional threats of tariffs by the United States.
 Many industries, including the mining industry, have been impacted by these market conditions.
-Moreover, the Middle East is an important contributor to global oil supplies and any instability in the region, such as the Israel-Hamas conflict that commenced in October 2023, can cause price hikes due to anticipated supply disruptions, which can in turn affect global trade balances and inflation rates.
+Moreover, the Middle East is an important contributor to global oil supplies and any instability in the region, such as the Israel-Hamas conflict that commenced in October, can cause price hikes due to anticipated supply disruptions, which can in turn affect global trade balances and inflation rates.
 Specifically, supply chain disruptions resulting from any conflict in the Middle East may have an exacerbated effect on shipping costs, transit times and delays in delivering products or procuring supplies in Africa due to its proximity to the region.
 Global financial conditions remain subject to sudden and rapid destabilizations in response to future events, as government authorities may have limited resources to respond to future crises.
 A continued or worsened slowdown in the financial markets or other economic conditions, including but not limited to consumer spending, employment rates, business conditions, inflation, fuel and energy costs, consumer debt levels, lack of available credit, the state of the financial markets, interest rates and tax rates, may adversely affect the Company's growth and profitability.
-Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability (such as the Russian invasion of Ukraine or the conflict in the Middle East), and changes to energy prices or sovereign defaults.
+Future crises may be precipitated by any number of causes, including natural disasters, geopolitical instability (such as the Russian-Ukraine war or the conflict in the Middle East), and changes to energy prices or sovereign defaults.
 If increased levels of volatility continue or in the event of a rapid destabilization of global economic conditions and disruptions in supply chains, there may be a material adverse effect on commodity prices, demand for metals, including gold, availability of credit, investor confidence, and general financial market liquidity, all of which may adversely affect the Company's business and the market price of the Company's securities.